vxvinod/vxvinod.github.io/_posts/2014-08-22-To-Do-List-for-this-month...for-this-year.md

 --------------
 * Complete my Dream project and make it live.
 * Mastering in Ruby,Rails,Javascript.
-* Developed application using Nodejs
+* Develop application using Nodejs
 * Should have Given atleast 5 speeches in Toast master.
 * Reduce my weight by 10kg.